jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Probably will.
 If I'm taking care of warts, I can't imagine not taking care of moles also.

 Q: Okay, so let's talk about STDs.
-So if I get them, it's good, and if I get them, it's good?
+So if I get them, it's good, and if I give them, it's good?

 A: STDs?